Breakfast daily, 1 brunch, 2 lunches, 7 three-course dinners including a farewell dinner in Vancouver

 Day 5 VIA Rail the Canadian through Saskatchewan & Alberta–Jasper

 From Winnipeg to Jasper, the train roughly parallels the famed Yellowhead Route, Canada’s historic trail of westward expansion.
-Arrive in Jasper this afternoon.
+Arrive in Jasper this afternoon for a 2-night stay.

 Day 7 Jasper–Columbia Icefield–Lake Louise–Banff